Kids in the Kitchen + Berry Smoothie Bowl

 The recipes and ingredients don’t need to be complicated.
 We recently made a mess in the Food Matters Kitchen to show our community how fun and easy it can be.

-Introducing, the latest FMTV original series - Kids in the Kitchen!
+Introducing, Kids in the Kitchen!
 You’ll learn how to create 6 nourishing recipes that are as delicious as they are fun to make!
 These recipes are Rangi and Hugo’s favorites.
 With my help, the boys prepare the recipes and talk about why eating healthy is their favorite way to eat.
 Watch the trailer above for a sneak peek and then find one of the recipes below.

 BERRY SMOOTHIE BOWL